aquasecurity/starboard-octant-plugin/README.md

 ### List vulnerabilities of unmanaged [Pod][k8s-pod]

-This is equivalent of `kubectl get imagescanreports -l risky.workload.kind=Pod -l risky.workload.name=nginx -o yaml`, assuming that `kubectl risky scan pod/nginx` was run and saved a scan report as an instance of the `imagescanreports.security.aquasecurity.github.com` [custom resource][k8s-custom-resources].
+This is equivalent of `kubectl get vulnerabilities -l risky.workload.kind=Pod -l risky.workload.name=nginx -o yaml`, assuming that `kubectl risky scan pod/nginx` was run and saved a scan report as an instance of the `vulnerabilities.aquasecurity.github.com` [custom resource][k8s-custom-resources].

 ![](./docs/images/pod_vulnerabilities.png)